 The recipient of a research fellowship at the W.T.
 Bandy Center for Baudelaire and Modern French Studies at Vanderbilt University, she studies Charles Baudelaire’s ideals and locates Van Gogh’s artistic development within the critic’s aesthetic.

-She is a member of the College Art Association (CAA), Nineteenth-Century Studies Association (NCSA), Southeastern College Art Conference (SECAC), and the Association of Historians of Nineteenth-Century Art (AHNCA).
+She often presents at conferences, such as the Nineteenth-Century French Studies Colloquium, and is a member of La Société Le Vieux Montmartre, the College Art Association, the Nineteenth Century Studies Association and the Association of Historians of Nineteenth-Century Art.

 Class Schedule, Fall 2016

 |F||10:00AM - 12:50PM||Food & Labor in 1880s Paris|

 |TH||10:00AM - 12:50PM||Food & Labor in 1880s Paris|